quantumlib/unitary/unitary/examples/quantum_rpg/README.md

 as a reference game titled "Final State Preparation".

 The overall idea is that characters and adversaries are quantum circuits.
-Each character and adversary will have actions that can modify (append) onto the circuit or measure the circuit.
-The goal will be for the party to measure their character's qubits as 1's and the adversaries as 0's.
+Each character and adversary will have actions that can modify (append) to the circuit or measure the circuit.
+The goal is for the party to measure their character's qubits as 1's and the adversaries as 0's.

 This game can be used as an educational tool to learn about quantum